Here you can find out more about the fundraising projects, we’re supporting at the moment:

 The refugee camps in Bangladesh are overcrowded and many people have to spend the nights outdoors in front of the camps, cause they can't find shelter inside the camps anymore.
 They live under dramatic conditions and the humanitarian situation is catastrophic.
 The people lack almost everything – food and clean water are currently the most vital things, to keep malnutrition and the onset of diseases down.

-With our donation, we supported the organization Help to provide people in and around the refugee camps with water canisters and soap.
+With our donation, we supported the organization Help to provide people in and around the refugee camps with clothes, mosquito nets, kitchen utensils and hygiene items.

 More information can be found here: https://www.help-ev.de/themen/nothilfe/rohingya-bangladesch/.